 - if the father’s name is on the birth certificate of the child (for births registered or re-registered post 1 December 2003)

 If the father does not have parental responsibility, the mother automatically has full parental responsibility.
 A father can in certain circumstances acquire parental responsibility for a child.

-If you do not have parental responsibility and you want to play a role and have an input into your child(ren)’s life you will want to acquire it.
+If you do not have parental responsibility and you want to play a role and have an input into your child(ren)'s life you will want to acquire it.
 We can assist you in relation to obtaining a parental responsibility agreement or applying to the Court for an Order.
-We offer a free initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.
+We offer an initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.